 A written agreement will eliminate or minimize questions and problems that could later turn a sweet deal at the dock into a sour one in court.
 By spelling out the obligations of the buyer and the seller, as well as the time frame in which the sale is to take place, you have a legally binding, written document of the parties' intentions.

 It's not necessary to have a lawyer write the contract, although this should be considered, especially if you're buying a high-ticket boat or are having one custom-built for you.
 Most dealers use contracts printed with their name and address, but "fill-in-the-blanks" contract forms found in stationery stores or online will suffice for private sales.
-(Or visit BoatUS.com/Consumer to download one.)
+(Or click here to download the BoatUS Purchase Agreement.)
 A handwritten agreement will also serve the purpose.
 Regardless of the form, both parties must sign the contract.
 If the sales agreement requires the signature of both the salesperson and an officer of the dealership, make sure both spaces are signed.

 Download the BoatUS Buyers Guide PDF to read this article and the entire guide.

 If you're buying from a broker, the sales contract will usually be standardized.
 But that doesn't mean you shouldn't carefully go through it and make sure that such items as tankage and engine hours are filled out accurately.
 The broker's information is only as good as what the seller provides.

 Sales agreements or contracts should include the following minimum information:

 - Complete names and addresses of buyer and seller

 - Complete description of boat and engine, including make, model, year, hull-identification number (HIN) and engine serial number(s).
 New boats will come with a Manufacturer's Statement of Origin, something you will need to register the boat.
 A complete equipment list is a must.
 If there's a trailer, include its serial number, as well.